antoinetlc/image_based_relighting_framework/README.md

 # Image-Based Relighting Framework

-Image-Based Relighting Framework is an open source GUI for three types of image-based relighting algorithms using data captured with either a light stage, a free-form acquisition or a regular room.
+_Image-Based Relighting Framework_ is an open source GUI that implements three types of image-based relighting algorithms using reflectance data captured with either a light stage, a free-form acquisition or a regular room.
 It was implemented during my MSc thesis at Imperial College London in the Summer 2014.
 It is distributed under the LGPL license.

 For more information on image-based relighting or on this framework please visit :

 * http://www.doc.ic.ac.uk/~ast13/relighting.html.
 * https://www.doc.ic.ac.uk/~ast13/pdf/MSc_Antoine_Toisoul.pdf

 The framework implements the following papers :
-* Acquiring the Reflectance Field of a Human Face, Paul Debevec, Tim Hawkins, Chris Tchou, Haarm-Pieter Duiker, Westley Sarokin, and Mark Sagar, SIGGRAPH 2000 Conference Proceedings
+* _Acquiring the Reflectance Field of a Human Face, Paul Debevec_, Tim Hawkins, Chris Tchou, Haarm-Pieter Duiker, Westley Sarokin, and Mark Sagar, SIGGRAPH 2000 Conference Proceedings
-* The free-form light stage, Vincent Masselus, Philip Dutré, Frederik Anrys In Proc.
+* _The free-form light stage_, Vincent Masselus, Philip Dutré, Frederik Anrys In Proc.
 EGWR, EGRW ’02, 247–256.
-* Image-Based Relighting using Room Lighting Basis, Antoine Toisoul, Abhijeet Ghosh, CVMP 2016
+* _Image-Based Relighting using Room Lighting Basis_, Antoine Toisoul, Abhijeet Ghosh, CVMP 2016

 ###Version
 Version 1.0